 - 1/4 cup fresh cilantro chopped

-- To Prepare Shrimp: In a medium bowl combine the shrimp with Old Bay seasoning salt, fresh cracked pepper, lemon juice and about 2 table spoons of oil, set aside.
+To Prepare Shrimp: In a medium bowl combine the shrimp with Old Bay seasoning salt, fresh cracked pepper, lime juice and about 2 table spoons of oil, set aside.

 For Corn Masa: In a bowl, combine the masa harina and salt.
 Gradually add in the water until dough forms.
 Mix in hot sauce and oil.
 Make 10-12 dough balls, transfer to a plate, cover with plastic wrap, set aside.

-- In a large saute pan heat 2 tablespoons of olive oil to medium-high heat, add the onions and cook for 3 to 4 minutes, add the garlic and cook for 1 more minute.
-Add the shrimp and cook just until shrimp turns pink, 3 to 4 minutes, add the roasted red pepper, stir well to combine.
+In a large saute pan heat 2 tablespoons of olive oil to medium-high heat, add the onions and cook for 3 to 4 minutes, add the garlic and cook for 1 more minute.
+Add the shrimp and cook just until shrimp turns pink, 3 to 4 minutes, add the roasted poblano pepper, stir well to combine.
 Drain off any excess liquid.
 Taste for salt, cover and remove from heat.

 Heat 2 cups of oil to a medium, heavy pot and heat oil to 350 to 365 degrees.
 While the oil heats up, fill the empanadas.

-- Using a tortilla press or flat bottomed plate, flatten the dough ball in between 2 plastic sheets to about 5 inches.
+Using a tortilla press or flat bottomed plate, flatten the dough ball in between 2 plastic sheets to about 5 inches.
 Fill one half of empanada with 3 tablespoons shrimp filling.
 Add some fresh cilantro.
-Using the plastic, fold over and pinch and fold the edges to seal.
+Using the plastic, fold over and gently pinch edges to seal.
 Fry the empanadas in preheated oil for 3 minutes per side or until golden brown.
 Drain onto plate lined with paper towels.
 Serve with curtido- pickled cabbage slaw.
 Yields 6 servings.